michaelnisi/troubled/data/posts/2012/static-websites.md

   "path": "2012/05"
 }

-THERE'S NO SHORTAGE of static website generators these days.
+THERE IS NO SHORTAGE of static website generators these days.
 After years of storing every single bit in databases, we evidently came to the conclusion that—when it comes to personal sites and blogs—filesystems aren't that bad after all.
 Nothing new of course, initially the web consisted of static files, but in the first part of the last decade every tiny little blog ran a database.
 Now, in the midst of the transition to a [real-time web](http://en.wikipedia.org/wiki/Real-time_web), we see a renaissance of static sites.

 I always found the static approach charming, it first caught my attention when I was learning Ruby and encountered [Hobix](http://hobix.github.com/hobix/).
 Later I was fascinated by an [article](http://www.martinfowler.com/articles/rake.html) from [Martin Fowler](http://www.martinfowler.com), in which he describes how he builds his site with [Rake](http://rake.rubyforge.org/).
 I've also been aware that [ongoing](http://www.tbray.org/ongoing/) has been a static site.
 A more recent example is Marco Arment's [blog](http://www.marco.org), generated with his own thing: [Second Crack](http://www.marco.org/secondcrack).